voschezang/coding-handbook/collaboration/interview-questions.md

 - Non-standard
   - What is the weight/length/cost/range of X?
   - Teach me something in 1 minute.
+  - How many unicorns would fit in your bedroom?

 **Technical Questions**

 - Science
   - How do you come up with a good hypothesis?
+  - How would you test a system?
 - Software Engineering
   - What do you think of Dev vs. Ops vs. DevOps?
 - Software Architecture